realbabi/Detection-Monitoring-Lab/README.md

 # Detection-Monitoring-Lab
 # Home Lab Setup

 This Lab focuses on configuring a SEIM (Splunk), IDS (SecurityOnion), Traffic Monitoring (PfSense), and Log Monitoring.
+We will utilize pentesting techniques to scan the network and traverse the Active Directory.

 ## Overview